 Above table 3 indicates the usage of biostimulants by farmers on their fields.
-A majority of 75.00% of farmers reported using biostimulants, indicating that most farmers were adopting this practice.
+A majority,75.00% of farmers reported using biostimulants, indicating that most farmers were adopting this practice.
 In contrast, 25.00% of farmers do not use biostimulants, pointing to a group of farmers who well awared about but not adopt in their practice.
 This data highlights the growing interest in biostimulants, but also suggests that there is need for further awareness and adoption.

 The below table 4 shows the farmers agreement towards the usage of biostimulants in their farming practices.